ashotugo/cozychai/_posts/2024-02-03-wedding-series-intro-editor.md

 I’m so excited to embark on this Wedding Planning series with you.
 Whether you’re a bride-to-be, a wedding enthusiast, or just someone who loves all things love, I hope you find something here that resonates with you.
 So, grab your wedding binder, pour yourself a glass of something bubbly, and let’s get planning!

-Thank you for letting CozyChai be a part of your wedding journey.
+Thank you for letting SipCozyChai be a part of your wedding journey.
 I can’t wait to see where this adventure takes us.